Aikikai: Dōshu

 Dōshu (道主 / どうしゅ) literally translates as 'Master of the Way'.
 It is the title denoting the head of the Aikikai, although the same term could be used as a title within other disciplines.
 In Japanese, its most common meaning is specific to the Aikikai Foundation.

 The system of having the heir of a martial arts school be the previous headmaster's son (either natural or adopted for the sake of succession) was common in koryū (traditional schools) and such heirs often are referred to as iemoto.
-Other arts commonly use the title Sōke for the headmaster.